-- 1. The Supreme Judicial Council has the competence to appoint, assign, transfer and promote judges of the courts of law and exercise discipline over them, as laid down by law. - 2.
-The respective Supreme Council has the competence to appoint, assign, transfer and promote judges of the administrative and tax courts and exercise discipline over them, as laid down by law. - 3.
-The law shall define the rules governing the assignment, transfer and promotion of judges of the remaining courts and the exercise of discipline over them, and shall lay down the competences to do so, while safeguarding the guarantees provided for in the Constitution,.
+- 1. The High Council for the Judiciary has the competence to appoint, assign, transfer and promote judges of the courts of law and exercise discipline over them, as laid down by law. - 2.
+The respective High Council has the competence to appoint, assign, transfer and promote judges of the administrative and tax courts and exercise discipline over them, as laid down by law. - 3.
+The law shall define the rules governing the assignment, transfer and promotion of judges of the remaining courts and the exercise of discipline over them, and shall lay down the competences to do so, while safeguarding the guarantees provided for in the Constitution.

-(Supreme Judicial Council)
+(High Council for the Judiciary)

-- 1. The Supreme Judicial Council is chaired by the President of the Supreme Court of Justice and also comprises the following ordinary members: - a) Two appointed by the President of the Republic; - b) Seven elected by the Assembly of the Republic; - c) Seven judges elected by their peers in harmony with the principle of proportional representation. - 2.
-The rules governing guarantees enjoyed by judges are applicable to all the ordinary members of the Supreme Judicial Council. - 3.
-The law may provide for court officials to be members of the Supreme Judicial Council, to be elected by their peers.
+- 1. The High Council for the Judiciary is chaired by the President of the Supreme Court of Justice and also comprises the following ordinary members: - a) Two appointed by the President of the Republic; - b) Seven elected by the Assembly of the Republic; - c) Seven judges elected by their peers in harmony with the principle of proportional representation. - 2.
+The rules governing guarantees enjoyed by judges are applicable to all the ordinary members of the High Council for the Judiciary. - 3.
+The law may provide for court officials to be members of the High Council for the Judiciary, to be elected by their peers.
 Their participation shall be restricted to the discussion and voting on matters concerning the assessment of the professional merit of, and the exercise of discipline over, court officials.